 - Congestion in the nose or the chest

 - Rapid and raspy short breaths

 - Wheezing sounds while coughing

 - Exercise intolerance or decreased activity in general

 Treatment for Breathing Problems in a Child

-- Ensure that the mucus is moist and can be easily coughed up.
+- Give steam or nebulisation or cough syrup if available to ensure that the mucus is moist and can be easily coughed up.

 - Keep any kind of air pollutants such as smoke or dust away from the child.

 - Reassure your child they are fine and keep them away calm and comfortable.

 - If the condition gets severe, get them to a doctor as soon as possible.